-4 Sales of Product Line Assets
+4. Sales of Product Line Assets

 In June 2009, we sold the assets associated with our LiquidCredit® for Telecom ("LCT") and RoamEx® product lines.
 LCT and RoamEx solutions were included in our Applications segment.
 The LCT sale, which was for \$3.5 million, included a \$0.5 million receivable for post-closing working capital adjustments.
 All post-closing working capital amounts were received in fiscal 2010.
 The primary assets sold included accounts receivable and goodwill.
 Included in the results of operations for fiscal 2009 were a \$1.5 million pre-tax loss and a \$2.1 million after-tax loss on the sale as the goodwill associated with the LCT solution product line was not deductible for income tax purposes.
 Revenues attributable to the LCT solutions product line were \$9.1 million and \$13.4 million during fiscal 2009 and 2008, respectively.
-The RoamEx sale, which was for \$2.7 million, included a \$1.4 million escrow balance and a \$0.3 million receivable for post-closing working capital adjustments were received in fiscal 2010.
+The RoamEx sale, which was for \$2.7 million, included a \$1.4 million escrow balance and a \$0.3 million receivable for post-closing working capital adjustments.
+All amounts included in escrow and applicable post-closing working capital adjustments were received in fiscal 2010.
 The primary assets sold included accounts receivable and goodwill.
-We recognized a \$1.5 million pre-tax loss, and a \$1.8 million after-tax loss on the sale as the goodwill associated with the RoamEx product line were \$6.6 million and \$11.5 million in fiscal 2009 and 2008, respectively.
+We recognized a \$1.5 million pre-tax loss, and a \$1.8 million after-tax loss on the sale as the goodwill associated with the RoamEx product line was not deductible for income tax purposes.
+Revenues attributable to the RoamEx product line were \$6.6 million and \$11.5 million in fiscal 2009 and 2008, respectively.